brownman/continuous_story/README.md

 Note
 ==
-- open your speaker and login using 2 different users - to fully understand the concept.
+- open your speaker
+- log-in using 2 different users
+- start talking to yourself (for a limited time)

 ![screenshot](./screenshot.png)